 Having strategies, processes and tools are great, but these alone won’t make innovation happen.
 The ability to cultivate a mindset of growth and shape your culture to support innovation is as important as the right tools and processes.

 Culture is the collective way in which things get done in your company.
 It’s a combination of implicit and explicit rules and norms that help determine people’s behavior and responses to certain situations.
 In other words, it’s everything your company stands for, including how and why people do what they do.

 When it comes to achieving competitive advantage, culture plays a significant role.
 In general, a pro-innovation culture means a collective and constant ambition to become better at what you’re doing.
 A healthy culture enables your organization to adapt to changes.
-If your competitive advantage is your customer experience, make sure all of your employees are on board with your customer-centric attitudes and behaviours.
+If your competitive advantage is your customer experience, make sure all of your employees are on board with your customer-centric attitudes and behaviors.

 When creating a culture conducive to innovation, you might want to consider the following aspects:

 - Communicate mission

 Make sure your employees know what needs to be done by communicating your mission and expectations clearly.
 Instead of saying: “Let’s do this”, explain the reasoning behind your decisions and try to motivate your employees by making them feel what they do is an important part of the bigger picture.
 Focus on empowering people but hold them accountable for their work and decisions.

 - Clarify and reinforce values